New Motor Vehicle Rules 2019: Full list of Revised Traffic violation fines

 "The bill (Motor Vehicles [Amendment] Bill, 2019) was passed (in Parliament).
 And we have decided to implement 63 clauses (of the act) from September 1," Minister for Road Transport and Highways Nitin Gadkari told reporters.

-"In these 63 clauses we have increased the penalties.
+"In these 63 clauses, we have increased the penalties.
 In case of drunken driving, over speeding and overloading among others, the fine has been increased," the minister said.

 New Motor Vehicle Rules 2019: Full list of Revised Traffic violation fines: